ZuhuInc/Simple-OFME-Downloader-LIB/README.md

 ### For Developers: To check for game updates

 <details>
-<summary>Click here for instructions on running The update checker from code</summary>
+<summary>Click here for instructions on running the update checker from code</summary>

 #### Prerequisites
 *   **Python 3.6+**